MG Software.

 Frequently asked questions

-A data warehouse stores structured, transformed data with a predefined schema (schema-on-write), optimized for fast queries and reporting.
-A data lake stores raw data in any format without a predefined schema (schema-on-read), suitable for exploration and machine learning.
-A data lakehouse combines the best of both worlds.
+A data warehouse stores structured, pre-transformed data with a predefined schema (schema-on-write), optimized for fast BI queries and dashboards.
+A data lake stores raw data in any format without a predefined schema (schema-on-read), making it suitable for exploratory analysis, data science, and machine learning.
+A data lakehouse combines both by adding warehouse-like reliability (ACID transactions, schema enforcement) on top of lake storage, which is why many organizations now adopt a lakehouse as their default architecture.

-A data swamp is a data lake that has become unusable due to a lack of governance, metadata, documentation, and data quality controls.
-Data is stored without structure or context, making it impossible to know what data is available, whether it is reliable, or how it should be interpreted.
-Proper governance prevents this problem.
+A data swamp is a data lake that has become effectively unusable due to lack of governance, metadata, documentation, and quality controls.
+Data is stored without ownership or context, making it impossible to know what is available, whether it is reliable, or how it should be interpreted.
+Prevention requires a data catalog, automated quality checks, clear data ownership per domain, and retention policies enforced from day one.
+Recovering a neglected data swamp is significantly more expensive than setting it up properly from the start.

-Choose a data lake when you want to store large amounts of diverse data (structured, semi-structured, and unstructured), when you want to retain data for future unknown use cases, when you want to apply machine learning on raw data, or when the cost of a full data warehouse is prohibitive for your data volume.
+Choose a data lake when you need to store large volumes of diverse data (structured, semi-structured, and unstructured), when you want to retain raw data for future use cases you cannot yet define, when data scientists need access to unprocessed data for model training, or when the volume and variety of your data makes a traditional data warehouse cost-prohibitive.

 Related articles